Meta facebook tracking pixel

 Does my approval cover treatments I’ve already had?

-• CCAF will consider retroactive reimbursement on a case-by-case basis for first time applicants actively receiving chemotherapy or targeted treatment.
-Our retroactive assistance will only consider dates of service within 60 days prior to the date we approve your application.
-Conditional approval does not include retroactive coverage.
+• CCAF will consider retroactive reimbursement for first time applicants actively receiving a covered treatment.
+Our retroactive assistance will only consider dates of service within 60 days prior to the date we approve the application.
+Conditional approvals are not eligible for retroactive coverage.

 Communication